Install Chrome Extension Chrome Extension

 2007 2010

-3.5L Duratec V6 265 hp, the original Edge engine from 2007-2010.
+3.5L Duratec V6 265 hp, the original engine of this mid-size SUV from 2007-2010.
 Reliable DOHC V6, but the internal chain-driven water pump is the Achilles heel.
 When the pump seal fails, coolant enters the crankcase and destroys the bearings within minutes.
 No external warning — the first sign is milky oil or sudden overheating.
 Proactive coolant flush every 50,000 km buys time.
 Timing chain stretches at very high mileage.
 Overall a solid engine if the water pump is addressed preventively around 150,000 km.

 • !!
 Internal water pump failure — coolant in oil from 180,000 km